Manuel de la Torre (golfer)

-Manuel de la Torre (6 October 1921 – 24 April 2016) was recognized as being one of golf's top teachers.
+Manuel de la Torre (6 October 1921 – 24 April 2016) was an American professional golfer and golf instructor.
+He is recognized as being one of golf's top teachers.
 His career includes playing competitively on tour, head golf professional at Milwaukee Country Club one of America's most esteemed golf clubs, and a career of teaching both tour professional and amateur golfers.
 Among the tour professionals he has taught are Masters champion Tommy Aaron, U.S. Women's Open champion Carol Mann, du Maurier Classic champion Martha Nause and Women's British Open champion Sherri Steinhauer.
 He was the first member of the PGA to be awarded their Teacher of the Year Award in 1986.
 He is one of only several golf instructors to be inducted into both the World Golf Teachers Hall of Fame as well as the PGA Hall of Fame.

 At Northwestern University, he was captain of the golf team and runner-up in the 1942 NCAA Championship.
 De la Torre won numerous golf tournaments, including the Wisconsin State Open five times and the Wisconsin PGA Professional Championship five times.
 He was elected to the Wisconsin Golf Hall of Fame in 1975.
 In 1999 he was inducted into the Northwestern University Athletic Hall of Fame.